US Open (tennis): Since 1978: USTA National Tennis Center

 Arthur Ashe stadium in 2010, before the retractable roof was added.

 In 1978, the tournament moved from the West Side Tennis Club to the larger and newly constructed USTA National Tennis Center in Flushing Meadows, Queens, 3 mi to the north.
 The tournament's court surface also switched from clay to hardcourt.
 Jimmy Connors is the only individual to have won US Open singles titles on all three surfaces (grass, clay, and hardcourt), while Chris Evert is the only woman to have won US Open singles titles on two surfaces (clay and hardcourt).

 The US Open is the only Grand Slam tournament that has been played every year since its inception.

 In 2005 the US Open added Wheelchair singles and Wheelchair doubles tournament, while in 2006 the US Open added the Quad singles and Quad doubles tournament.
 During the 2006 US Open, the complex was renamed to "USTA Billie Jean King National Tennis Center" in honor of Billie Jean King, a four-time US Open singles champion and one of women's tennis's early pioneers.

 With the move to Flushing, the women's final was played between the two men's semi-finals on Saturday, creating a block that came to be known as "Super Saturday".
 While fan-friendly, the concept proved divisive among players because it gave them less than a day's rest between the semifinal and championship matches.
 A number of spectators also tended to leave after the women's final, and not stay for the second men's semifinal.

 This ended in 2001, when the women's final was moved to prime time to encourage television viewership, citing a major growth in popularity for women's tennis among viewers.
 This practice was eventually discontinued, and the women's final is currently played in the late afternoon.

 For five consecutive tournaments between 2008 through 2012, the men's final was postponed to Monday due to weather.
-In 2013 and 2014, the USTA intentionally scheduled the men's final on a Monday—a move praised for allowing the men's players an extra day's rest following the semifinals, but drew the ire of the ATP for further deviating from the structure of the other Grand Slams.
+In 2013 and 2014, the USTA intentionally scheduled the men's final on a Monday—a move praised for allowing the men's players an extra day's rest following the semifinals, but which drew the ire of the ATP for further deviating from the structure of the other Grand Slams.

 In 2015, the US Open returned to a format similar to the other Grand Slams, with women's and men's finals on Saturday and Sunday, and players having an extra day of rest.
 However, weather delays forced both sets of semifinals to be held on Friday of that year.
 The men's finals are once again held on Sunday.